andreasabel/inCode/entry/in-memory-of-ertugrul-soylemez.md

 talked to him feels the same way.

-Haskell and Functional programming lost a great innovator and educator, but I know a lot of people will say that they, like me, have lost a great mentor and friend.
+Haskell and Functional programming lost a great innovator and educator, but I know a lot of people will say that they, like me, have lost a great friend and mentor.

 Rest in peace, friend.